Edric-cui/Portfolio1/_posts/2020-01-01-Microsoft Fabric.md

 - Dialog/modal

-  - Co-worked on layourt and usage guidelines.
+  - Worked on layout and usage guidelines.

 - TimePickers and DatePickers

-  - Revamped styles and visuals of the component.
+  - Updated styles and visuals of the component.

 ## Fabric design system